neon-sunset/fast-cache/README.md

 Credit to Vladimir Sadov for his implementation of `NonBlocking.ConcurrentDictionary` which is used as an underlying store.

+### When to use FastCache.Cached over M.E.C.M.MemoryCache
+- When cache is used for expirable items only or does not need complex behavior (eviction delegates, multiple expiration modes, etc.), 90% use cases fall into this category
+- When there are strict memory limits (381MB for 10 million items vs 2136MB for MemoryCache)
+- When you need pseudo-memoization: `cached.Save(value, TimeSpan.MaxValue)`
+- When deployed to highly-parallel systems (much better multi-core scaling vs all alternatives thanks to lock-free reads/writes)
+- When you need convenient limit API: `cached.Save(value, TimeSpan.FromSeconds(180), limit: 50_000)` (auto trim logic included)
+- When you need the fastest solution - read/write paths are hand tuned to be as short as possible, no interface calls, all static dispatch

 ## Quick start
+### Install
 `dotnet add package FastCache.Cached` or `Install-Package FastCache.Cached`

+### How to use
-#### Get cached value or save a new one with expiration of 60 minutes
+Get cached value or save a new one with expiration of 60 minutes
 ```csharp
 public SalesReport GetReport(Guid companyId)
 {